Heather's Historicals

 The Hamilton Poetry Centre Workshops

-Westdale Branch of Hamilton Public Library, 955 King St. West, Hamilton, Ontario
+Workshop location: Westdale Branch of Hamilton Public Library, 955 King St. West, Hamilton, ON

 Telephone: (905) 546-3456 (From Hamilton Poetry Centre website)